IMBurbank/gatsd/README.md

 ## Note For Windows Users

 Tested on Windows 10 using Windows Subsystem for Linux (WSL).
-So far, this project is *generally* working for Windows with the following exceptions:
+So far, this project is *generally* working for Windows with the following exceptions/limitations:

 -	Must use WSL
+-	Must develop on a local drive (ex.
+C:)
 -	Gatsby dev server isn't automatically updating on file changes.
 Need to restart dev server to see changes.